DeNetDM: Debiasing by Network Depth Modulation: Experiments

 \subsection{Evaluation Results}

-We present a comprehensive comparison of DeNetDM with all the baselines described in \cref{ssec:experimental_details} across varying bias conflicting ratios on CMNIST, C-CIFAR10, BFFHQ and BAR in \cref{tab:base_results_1} and \cref{tab:base_results_2} respectively.
-As evident from \cref{tab:base_results_1} and \cref{tab:base_results_2}, DeNetDM consistently outperforms all baselines across different bias ratios for CMNIST, BFFHQ and BAR datasets.
+We present a comprehensive comparison of DeNetDM with all the baselines described in \cref{sec:experimental_details} across varying bias conflicting ratios on CMNIST, C-CIFAR10, BFFHQ, BAR and CelebA in \cref{tab:base_results_1} and \cref{tab:base_results_2} respectively.
+As evident from \cref{tab:base_results_1} and \cref{tab:base_results_2}, DeNetDM consistently outperforms all baselines across different bias ratios for CMNIST, BFFHQ, BAR and CelebA datasets.
 Notably, on the C-CIFAR10 dataset, DeNetDM exhibits superior performance when bias ratios are at 0.5\%, 1\%, and 5\%, and closely aligns with LC \cite{liu2023avoiding} in the case of 2\%.
-These findings provide empirical evidence for the practical applicability of DeNetDM.
-It is worth mentioning that the proposed approach demonstrates a significant performance enhancement across all datasets when compared to Group DRO, which relies on predefined knowledge of bias.
-DeNetDM achieves this improvement without any form of supervision on the bias, highlighting the effectiveness of depth modulation in the debiasing process.
+These findings provide evidence for the practical applicability of DeNetDM.
+It is worth mentioning that the proposed approach demonstrates a significant performance enhancement across all datasets compared to Group DRO, which relies on predefined knowledge of bias.
+DeNetDM achieves this improvement without any form of supervision on the bias, highlighting the effectiveness of depth modulation in the debiasing.

 An intriguing observation from \cref{tab:base_results_1} is that DeNetDM demonstrates better performance compared to the baselines when the bias-conflicting ratio is lower, particularly evident in the C-CIFAR10 dataset.
 We believe that the effectiveness of inductive bias enforced by DeNetDM in distinguishing between core and bias attributes is superior to that of LC, thereby allowing it to adeptly capture core attributes even when dealing with data points that exhibit fewer bias conflicting points.
 This emphasizes the applicability of DeNetDM in scenarios where the training data exhibits a significant amount of spurious correlations.
 Another noteworthy observation in \cref{tab:base_results_2} is that DeNetDM outperforms LC and DFA by a considerable margin across all datasets, particularly on the complex real-world datasets, BAR and BFFHQ.
 Both LC and DFA rely on augmentations to enhance the diversity of bias-conflicting points, whereas our approach utilizes depth modulation to efficiently capture the core attribute characteristics in the existing training data.
 Despite this, DeNetDM still achieves superior performance compared to LC and DFA without relying on augmentations.